nicoh88/linux-smart-raid-wakeup-daemon/README.md

 ## Usage

 The daemon runs automatically in the background.
+All output is logged to the systemd journal.
 You can manage it using standard `systemctl` commands:

--   **Check status and logs:**
+-   **Check status and live logs:**
     ```bash
     sudo systemctl status raid-inflight-wakeup-daemon.service
     journalctl -u raid-inflight-wakeup-daemon.service -f
-    tail -f /var/log/raid-inflight-wakeup.log
     ```
 -   **Stop the service:**
     ```bash